rkgtech/gigaspaces-sbp-jekyll/time-series.markdown

 #### Task Execution

 XAP comes with support for executing tasks in a collocated asynchronous manner with the Space.
 Tasks can be executed directly on a specific cluster member using typical routing declarations.
-They can also be executed concurrently in “broadcast” mode on all primary cluster members and reduced to a single result on the client side.
+They can also be executed concurrently in `broadcast` mode on all primary cluster members and reduced to a single result on the client side.
 Tasks are completely dynamic both in terms of content and class definitions.

 {%highlight java%}
 @AutowireTask